KhalilAbboud/Datacamp-notes/README.md

 - and yea makes me looks smart lol

 ## 📩 Feedback
-If i sucked at soemthing or made a terrible code just ope issue or pull quest idk how this stuff work anyway lol. adios !
+If i sucked at something or made a terrible code structure yada yada ya just open an issue or pull quest idk how this stuff work anyway lol. adios !